ucla-labx/deeplearningbook-notes/Ch5-Machine-Learning-Basics.md

 - Next, we can replace the examples $x$ with a feature transformation $\phi(x)$, which takes $x$ and possibly expands it to a very large dimensional vector.
 Then, we'd have to compute the feature transformations $\phi(x)$ and the inner products $\phi(x)^T\phi(x^i)$.
 This can turn out to be extremely expensive, or for some feature spaces, impossible.
 - This is where the **kernel** comes in.
 We replace the expensive inner product $\phi(x)^T\phi(x^i)$ with a function of variables in the original feature space: $k(x, x^i)$.
 This means that by computing this function, we can represent the dot product in a high dimensional feature space without actually computing the vector in that feature space and taking the dot product.
 - Sometimes, $k$ also enables us to represent an infinite dimensional feature space.
 The kernel function must satisfy certain properties, namely that it can be expressed as an inner product between 2 variables in some feature space.
 See [here](https://github.com/rohan-varma/CS-188/blob/master/notes/Lecture%2011%20-%20Kernel%20Methods.ipynb) for a set of notes on kernel techniques and different types of kernels.
 - The most commonly used kernel is the **gaussian kernel**  $$k(u,v) = N(u-v; 0, \sigma I)$$.
 It is also known as the radial basis function or RBF kernel.
     - This performs a kind of template matching where points close to a previously classified point are most likely going to be the same class.

 - More generally there are nonparametric learning algorithms like $k$-nearest-neighbors.
-However knn sometimes suffers because it assumes that all features have the same relative importance.
+However $k$-neares-neighbors sometimes suffers because it assumes that all features have the same relative importance.
 Another learning algorithm is the **deciscion tree** which divides its input space into regions.
 They can be trained via **entropy** or the **Gini coefficient**.

 ## Unsupervised Learning Algorithms